Rarotonga, 2010

 That said, bias and conflict of interest do sometimes succeed as appeal grounds.
 There are at least two successful cases in the present case-extract collection at the time of writing.
 So they're not hopeless law, but they are close to it.

-In my opinion, this low-success rate on appeals is not due to judges culturally 'sticking together' in solidarity, but to the reality that bias and undeclared conflicts of interest are truly unusual and - to the extent that they do occur unremedied - their survival is due to the much larger problem that the poor and un-legally-schooled amongst us face in advancing any legal cause: see Democracy, Law and Duty.
+In my opinion, this low-success rate on appeals is not due to judges culturally 'sticking together' in solidarity, but to the reality that bias and undeclared conflicts of interest are truly unusual and - to the extent that they do occur and remaining unremedied - their survival is due to the much larger problem that the poor and un-legally-schooled amongst us face in advancing any legal cause: see Democracy, Law and Duty.

 CC0